-The MCO or HSD approved designee, shall ensure that Members have a telephone number for direct contact with their care coordinator and/or a member of their care coordination team, (without being routed around through several contact points), during normal business hours (8 a.m. - 5 p.m.
+The MCO or its delegateHSD approved designee, shall ensure that Members have a telephone number for direct contact with their care coordinator and/or a member of their care coordination team, (without being routed around through several contact points), during normal business hours (8 a.m. - 5 p.m.
 Mountain Standard Time).
-When the Member's care coordinator or a member of the Member's care coordination team is not available, the call shall be answered/facilitated by another qualified staff person in the MCO's care coordination unit.
+When the Member's care coordinator or a member of the Member's care coordination team is not available, the call shall be answered/facilitated by another qualified staff person in the MCO's or its delegate's care coordination unit.
 Calls requiring immediate attention shall be "warm" transferred directly to another care coordinator, not letting the call go to voice mail.
 After normal business hours, calls requiring immediate attention by care coordinator shall be handled by the Member services line, as stipulated by Section 4.15.1 of the contract.

-When Native American Members request assignment to a Native American care coordinator and the MCO or HSD approved designee, is unable to provide a Native American care coordinator to such Members when requested, the MCO or HSD approved designee must ensure that a Community Health Worker/Community Health Representative is present for all in-person meetings between the assigned care coordinator and the Member.
+When Native American Members request assignment to a Native American care coordinator, the MCO must employ or contract with a Native American care coordinator or contract with a CHR to serve as the care coordinator, and the MCO or HSD approved designee, is unable to provide a Native American care coordinator to such Members when requested, the MCO or HSD approved designee must ensure that a Community Health Worker/Community Health Representative is present for all in person meetings between the assigned care coordinator and the Member.

-The MCO or HSD approved designee must accommodate Member's requests to change to a different care coordinator if desired and if there is an alternative care coordinator available.
-Such availability may take into consideration the MCO's or HSD approved designee's need to efficiently deliver care coordination in accordance with the requirements in the contract.
-In ensuring quality and continuity of care, however, the MCO or HSD approved designee shall make efforts to minimize the number of changes in a Member's care coordinator.
-Section 4.4.12.13 of the contract, outlines circumstances that the MCO or HSD approved designee may need to initiate change in a Member's assigned care coordinator:
+The MCO or HSD approved designee its delegate must accommodate the Member's requests to change to a different care coordinator if desired and if there is an alternative care coordinator available.
+Such availability may take into consideration the MCO's or its delegate's HSD approved designee's need to efficiently deliver care coordination in accordance with the requirements in the contract.
+In ensuring quality and continuity of care, however, the MCO or HSD approved designee its delegate shall make efforts to minimize the number of changes in a Member's care coordinator.
+Section 4.4.12.13 of the contract, outlines circumstances that tThe MCO or HSD approved designee its delegate may need to initiate change in the following circumstances: a Member's assigned care coordinator:

-- 1. Assigned care coordinator is no longer employed by the MCO or by the HSD approved designee; - 2.
+- Assigned care coordinator is no longer employed by the MCO or by the HSD approved designeeits delegate; - 2.
 There is a conflict of interest preventing neutral support for the Member; - 3.
 Care Coordinator is on temporary leave from employment; or - 4.
 Caseload of the assigned care coordinator must be adjusted due to its size or intensity.

-The MCO or HSD approved designee shall develop policies and procedures regarding notice to Members of care coordinator changes initiated by either the MCO or HSD approved designee, or Member, including notice of planned care coordinator changes initiated by the MCO or HSD approved designee.
+The MCO or HSD approved designeeits delegate shall develop policies and procedures regarding notice to Members of care coordinator changes initiated by either the MCO or HSD approved designeeits delegate, or Member, including notice of planned care coordinator changes initiated by the MCO or HSD approved designeeits delegate.

-The MCO or HSD approved designee shall ensure continuity of care when care coordinator changes are made.
-The MCO or HSD approved designee shall demonstrate use of best practices by encouraging newly assigned care coordinators to attend a face-to-face transition visit with the Member and the out-going care coordinator, when possible and include documentation of such transition in the Member's file.
+The MCO or HSD approved designeeits delegate shall ensure continuity of care when care coordinator changes are made.
+The MCO or HSD approved designeeits delegate shall demonstrate use of best practices by encouraging newly assigned care coordinators to attend a face-to-face transition visit with the Member and the out-going care coordinator, when possible, and include documentation of such transition in the Member's file.

-Initial training shall be provided by the MCO or HSD approved designee to newly hired care coordinators and ongoing training provided at least annually to all care coordinators.
+Initial training shall be provided by the MCO or HSD approved designeeits delegate to newly hired care coordinators and ongoing training provided at least annually to all care coordinators.
 Involvement of New Mexico Tribes as training instructors should be utilized where appropriate.